melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 The image below shows how I used the `WHERE` filter to filter for the specific data I am looking for in the `log_in_attempts table`.
 The date of the login attempt is found in the `login_date` column.

 The `OR` operator specifies that either condition can be met.
 I use this operator becuase I want data about login attempts that specifically occured on either `2022-05-08` or `2022-05-09`.

+💡 Dates are considered a distinct data type in SQL and are treated as literal values, which means they need to be enclosed in single quotes when queried.

 The equals `=` operator indicates that any data I am looking for in the database must have that exact date reflected in the `login_date` column.
 The equals operator is exclusive, which means that it does not indlude the value of comparison.

 💡 When using the `OR` operator the column being specified for each condition must be repeted in full.
 This is shown in the image below in pink.